torvalds/linux/Documentation/scheduler/sched-energy.rst

     From these calculations, the Case 1 has the lowest total energy.
-So CPU 1 is be the best candidate from an energy-efficiency standpoint.
+So CPU 1 is the best candidate from an energy-efficiency standpoint.

 Big CPUs are generally more power hungry than the little ones and are thus used mainly when a task doesn't fit the littles.
 However, little CPUs aren't always